OceanOptics/Inlinino/README.md

 _A simple data logger_

 ### Purpose of the project
 Inlinino is built to log data from sensors with analog or serial interface continuously during days.
-Few instruments from WETLabs are implemented to date: ECO-BB3, ECO-BB9, and WSCD.
-It can log data from analog port of an Arduino or an ADS-1X15 or any instrument for which a python API exist.
+Few instruments from WETLabs are implemented: ECO-BB3, ECO-BB9, and WSCD.
+It can also log data from analog ports of an Arduino, an ADS-1X15 or any instrument for which a python API is available.

-### Output
 The configuration of the software is done with json files and it outputs csv files hourly (by default) of data recorded.
 Post processing can be done through the software it-self or via post-processing with any data analysis tools such as Python, R or Matlab.

 ### Example of use